AlessandroGhiotto/CNN-image-classification/README.md

 ### Result

-Here we can visualize the result.
+Here we can visualise some results.
 The dashed red bbox is the one predicted by the model, the green one is the true bbox.

 ![classes](https://github.com/AlessandroGhiotto/CNN-image-classification/blob/main/img/3-result1.png)